-The District's elected and appointed officials considered many factors when setting the fiscal-year 2023 budget, including the economy, tax rates, and anticipated costs for services.
-The District is faced with a similar economic environment as many of the other libraries are faced with.
+The District's elected and appointed officials considered many factors when setting the fiscal-year 2025 budget, including the state of the economy, tax rates, and anticipated costs for maintaining services.
+The District continues to face a similar economic environment as other libraries, navigating current challenges while working to meet the needs of the community effectively.